Heavy Love (Louise album)

 Heavy Love is the fourth studio album by English singer Louise.
-It was released on 17 January 2020 by Lil Lou Records under partnership with Warner.
+It was released on 17 January 2020 by Lil Lou Records Ltd, under partnership with Warner.
+The album includes contributions from Clean Bandit, Eg White, Raye, Karen Poole and Sinéad Harnett.

+Promotion

 The album was preceded by the single "Stretch", released on 26 March 2019.
-The album includes contributions from Clean Bandit, Eg White, Raye, Karen Poole and Sinéad Harnett.
 "Lead Me On" was released on 4 July 2019 as the album's second single, receiving its premiere on BBC Radio 2.
-"Not the Same" was released as the third single alongside a lyric video.
+Louise followed this in September 2019 with the album's third single, "Breaking Back Together".
+"Not the Same" was released as the fourth single alongside a lyric video.
 The track reached BBC Radio 2's C-List.
-"Hurt" was released as the fourth single with a 'Single Version', with the track being added BBC Radio 2's A-List.
+"Hurt" was released as the fifth single with a 'Single Version', with the track being added BBC Radio 2's A-List.

 On 4 September 2019, it was announced that the album would be postponed from 18 October 2019 to 17 January 2020, with Louise citing the promotional schedule for 9 to 5: The Musical as the reason for the delayed release.

+Chart performance

 The album debuted at number 11 on the UK Albums Chart on the issue dated 24 January 2020.

+Reception

+Culture Fix UK acclaimed Louise as a "formidable force" and called Heavy Love a welcome return of "tremendous proportions".
+In a five-star review, they lauded her vocals, songwriting and the album's production, concluding that "Heavy Love presents an artist at the top of their game – stylistically ambitious in its musical scope, refreshingly honest in its songwriting and produced with an immaculate polish.
+Heavy Love is pop music at its finest and a delightful welcome back to Louise.
+It is a challenge to imagine any other pop album being quite this good in 2020."